 Metadata is data that comments on data.
 Which sounds confusing, but when you take a closer look it’s actually quite straightforward.
 They’re pretty important for SEO and can make a big different to your rankings, but are often overlooked by new businesses.

-Most ecommerce platforms like Shopify and EKM have dedicated areas to add in this information for the homepage, product and collection pages, blog articles and informational pages.
+Most ecommerce platforms like Shopify have dedicated areas to add in this information for the homepage, product and collection pages, blog articles and informational pages.